FREQUENTLY ASKED QUESTIONS

 By opening up SRT technology to the world, everybody including Haivision customers can benefit from an open ecosystem where they will be able to integrate their video streaming technologies with other video solutions, network infrastructures and systems.

 As an open source project, SRT source code is available for download and use by any developer.
 Should these developers want to promote the use of SRT in their applications, they can self certify and refer to themselves as “SRT Ready”.
 Partners will be responsible for providing their own testlab, installation documentation, plans, and results.
-The SRT Ready logo is available upon request from email@example.com.
+The SRT Ready logo is available for download at the bottom of this page.

 The mission of the SRT Alliance is to support the free availability of the open source SRT video transport protocol in order to accelerate innovation through collaborative development.
 Furthermore, the SRT Alliance will promote industry-wide recognition and adoption of SRT as a common and defacto standard for all low latency internet streaming.